If You Live in the City of Los Angeles

 The Rent Stabilization Ordinance of Los Angeles (LARSO) protects tenants in the City of Los Angeles from excessive rent increases.

-RSO rights apply to all renters regardless of immigration status.
+LARSO rights apply to all renters regardless of immigration status.

 Not all properties are covered by LARSO.
 To qualify, your unit must: